-Paula Jean Welden, an 18-year-old sophomore at Bennington College in Vermont, decided on December 1, 1946 to go for a walk on the Long Trail.
+Paula Jean Welden, an 18-year-old sophomore at Bennington College in Vermont, decided on Dec.
+1, 1946 to go for a walk on the Long Trail.

 She left at 2:45, dressed in a red coat, and hitched a lift to an entrance to the trail.
-As she started up the trail, close to 4 o’clock, she ran into Ernie Knapp and friends returning from camp.
+As she started up the trail, at close to 4 o’clock, she ran into Ernie Knapp and friends returning from camp.

 She asked for directions, which he gave her.
 And he also cautioned her against going very far, as she was not well dressed and the sun would be gone soon.

 It was the last time anyone saw Welden.
 The next morning, her roommate notified the college president.
-William Archibald Welden, Paula’s father, rushed from their home in Stamford, Conn. and organized a search.
+William Archibald Welden, Paula’s father, rushed from their home in Stamford, Conn., and organized a search.